 Total Calorie Count: 1145 calories

-50 gram of pumpkin seeds
+50 grams of pumpkin seeds

-1 piece of peanut butter toast
+One piece of peanut butter toast

-200 gram beef in olive oil with roasted cauliflower, salsa, asparagus, garlic,
+200-gram beef in olive oil with roasted cauliflower, salsa, asparagus, garlic,

-1 slice of high fat cheese
+One slice of high-fat cheese

 Total Calorie Count: 1137 calories

-Guacamole with cucumber, carrot, zucchini.
+Guacamole with cucumber, carrot, and zucchini.

-3 pieces of ham and cheese roll ups
+Three pieces of ham and cheese roll-ups